xfenix/django-hmin/README.md

 HMIN_EXCLUDE: tuple = ('^base/', '^admin/')
 ```

-##### Keep html comments
+##### Keep HTML comments
 Specify settings:
 ```python
 HMIN_REMOVE_COMMENTS: bool = False
 ```

 ##### Cache
-By default hmin middleware uses cache (very useful for small and middle web sites, and for big you definitely will use ngx_pagespeed or other "big" solutions).
+By default hmin middleware uses cache via django caches framework (very useful for small and middle web sites, and for big you definitely will use ngx_pagespeed or other "big" solutions).
 You can disable it by specify setting:
 ```python
 HMIN_USE_CACHE: bool = False
 ```

-Also you can change time and cache backend (if you want, by default time is 3600, cache backend - "default"):
+Also you can change time and cache backend (if you want, by default time is 3600, cache backend — "default"):
 ```python
 HMIN_CACHE_TIMEOUT: int = 86400
 HMIN_CACHE_BACKEND: str = 'my_cache'